Hard Processor System Technical Reference Manual: Agilex™ 5 SoCs

 jedec_supp

-The bit informs the mini controller about which set of commands will be used in the sequence.
+The bit informs the mini controller about which set of commands are used in the sequence.
 Primary commands complaint with ONFI spec (‘0’ value) or secondary commands compliant with Jedec spec (‘1’).
 This bit is valid only for a few commands as shown in the following table Description of Sequences Available in Generic Work Mode.
 For commands that do not use this bit, this bit should be set to 0.

 6